CodeReclaimers/neat-python/docs/config_file.rst

     The probability that mutation will replace the bias of a node with a newly chosen random value (as if it were a new node).

 * *compatibility_threshold*
-    Individuals whose :term:`genomic distance` is less than this threshold are considered to be in the same species.
+    Individuals whose :term:`genomic distance` is less than this threshold are considered to be in the same :term:`species`.
 * *compatibility_disjoint_coefficient*
     The coefficient for the disjoint+excess :term:`gene` counts' contribution to the genomic distance.
 * *compatibility_weight_coefficient*